Frederik-Goedkoop-73/gamified-health-app/README.md

 - **No personal or fitness data is stored** in this repository or in the platform database (except for username and email).

-  - For the analysis of this experiment, all particpants sent their relevant fitness data via email.
+  - For the analysis of this experiment, all participants sent their relevant fitness data via email.
 None of this data is accessible through the website or database.

 - All Fitbit data was read **client-side** and processed in real-time.